 Depending on the skin issues you want to tackle before your wedding, you usually have to pick a lane when it comes to facials.
-Either you go the squeezy, ouchy, de-clogging route, or you go the glowy, moisturizer-y, plumping route.
+Either you go the squeezy, painful, de-clogging route, or you go the glowy, moisturizing, plumping route.

 But what if you could get both?
 A deep pore cleansing/extraction and a little skin-softening?
-And what if, in the same session, you could get also get a light microdermabrasion that gently sands away sun damage?
-(C'mon, we know all about those margarita-fueled spring breaks in Cabo...)
+And what if, in the same session, you could get also get light microdermabrasion to gently sand away sun damage?

-Enter HydraFacial MD, a crazy-quick, combo-pack treatment that does all of that and then some—without leaving you with "facial face."
-(Read: blotchy, raw and unsuitable for public viewing.)
-I had one recently, and went straight to a business lunch afterward, sans makeup.
-No concealer, no bronzing powder, nada.
-Just me and my HydraFacial-ed mug.
+Enter HydraFacial MD, a crazy-quick combo-pack treatment that does all that and then some—without leaving you with "facial face" (read: blotchy, raw and unsuitable for public viewing).

-What it's like: There are four main steps in every HydraFacial MD, some of which are scary-sounding but totally aren't scary all: 1) Cleansing and Exfoliation, 2) Acid Peel, 3) Vortex-Extraction and 4) Vortex Fusion.
-There are also a few "add-ons" (for acne and anti-aging) that you can tack on to your session as needed.
+There are four main steps in every HydraFacial MD, some of which are scary-sounding but totally aren't scary all: 1) Cleansing and Exfoliation, 2) Acid Peel, 3) Vortex-Extraction, and 4) Vortex Fusion.
+There are also a few add-ons that you can tack on to your session as needed.

 So what's with the "Vortex" jazz?
-It's actually a device that first siphons off the gunk and oil lodged in your pores (Extraction), then pounds in skin-plumping hyaluronic acid (Fusion).
+It's actually a device that first siphons off the gunk and oil lodged in your pores (Vortex Extraction), then pounds in skin-plumping hyaluronic acid (Vortex Fusion).
 And if you're used to squirming and gripping the table during a typical facial extraction, you'll be pleasantly surprised.
-In fact, HydaFacial is pretty much pain-free, although during the Acid Peel portion of the program, you may experience minor "stingling."
+In fact, HydaFacial is pretty much pain-free, although, during the Acid Peel portion of the program, you may experience minor "stingling."
 (That's facial-speak for the middle ground between tingling and stinging.)

-The fine print: HydraFacial MD is available nationwide.
-(Visit the website's locator to find a spa or derm near you.)
-While the average cost is $169, the cost varies by provider, and can climb to $300 if you get add-ons.
+HydraFacial MD is available nationwide—visit the website's locator to find a spa or derm near you.
+While the average cost is $169, the cost varies by provider and can climb to $300 with add-ons.
 For optimal results, the company recommends two treatments spaced two weeks apart, followed by monthly maintenance.

-Our verdict: This is an affordable way to get your skin in primo shape for your wedding—with virtually no discomfort or post-treatment downtime.
-Granted, my skin is pretty well-behaved.
-And I clean it thoroughly every night before bed, so there isn't a whole lot of clogging.
-But I definitely have fine lines and sun damage.
-Post-HydraFacial, my skin looked amazing for days.
+This is an affordable way to get your skin in prime shape for your wedding, with virtually no discomfort or post-treatment downtime.
+Post-HydraFacial, your skin will look amazing for days.
 Like gaze-in-the-magnifying-mirror amazing.
-I'm counting the days until my next treatment.
+You'll be left counting the days until your next treatment.